marihyper/LicensePlateSort/README.md

 2) Run LicensePlateTest.java

 ### Note
-For the sake of testing, by default the program will creat random license plates so it can have an array of objects to sort from.
+For the sake of testing, by default the program will creat a random number of randomized license plates so it can have an array of objects to sort from.